[NEW] GoFundMe’s latest report: The Social State of Giving

 Social

-Social traffic is the most susceptible to having tracking parameters stripped, especially from mobile devices.
-To avert this, pull your direct traffic and compare any changes in sessions to the shifts observed in your data from social media.
+Social traffic is most susceptible to having tracking parameters stripped, especially from mobile devices.
+To avert this, pull your direct traffic and compare any changes in sessions to the shifts observed in social media data.

-This analysis can help determine if there’s a correlation between the changes in direct sessions and the shifts in social media traffic.
+This analysis can help determine whether there is a correlation between the changes in direct sessions and the shifts in social media traffic.

 If everything looks good from a tracking perspective, review your social plan.
 How often did you post during that time?
 What was the copy?
 How did you link to your calls to action?